CarsonMcKinstry/DexUtils/README.md

 ### To-Do List

+[ ] Get databases not created with Dexie
 [ ] Demo

-[ ] Tests for both the IndexedDB interface and components

-[ ] JSDocs
+[ ] Tests for both the IndexedDB interface and components [ ] JSDocs
 [ ] More features?